 “We’re continuing to see demand for global opportunities from our Chinese clients.”

-JLL’s estimate followed the release of China’s Ministry of Commerce data showing that overall outbound capital flows dropped to US$48.19 billion across all sectors in the first half of the year, down 45.8 percent from a year ago.
+JLL’s estimate followed the release of China’s Ministry of Commerce data showing that overall outbound capital flows dropped to US$78.03 billion across all sectors in the first three quarters of the year, down 41.9 percent from a year ago.

-The first-half plunge on outbound spending was mainly due to a high comparison base, continued improvement in China’s economy, rising uncertainties abroad and efforts to curb irrational investment, Bloomberg reported citing ministry spokesman Gao Feng.
+The year-to-date plunge on outbound spending was mainly due to a high comparison base, continued improvement in China’s economy, rising uncertainties abroad and efforts to curb ‘irrational investment’.

 In 2007, Chinese commercial real estate outflow stood at less than $1 billion.
 A decade later, outbound investment in the commercial property space exceeds US$20 billion annually.
 Rising capital outflows caused a rapid depreciation of the RMB, and hampered government efforts to internationalise the currency, leading to controls brought in late last year to curb investment outflow.
 Some of the tough measures implemented to restrict capital outflows include the prohibition of outbound investments amounting to more than US$10 billion, the banning of overseas real estate deals worth US$1 billion by state-owned companies, and the restriction of mergers and acquisitions outside a domestic investor’s core business valued at more than US$1 billion.